catsbyy/stopwatch-app/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/repo-size/v-andrusenko/stopwatch-app) ![GitHub issues](https://img.shields.io/github/downloads/v-andrusenko/stopwatch-app/total)

-"Stopwatch" application is designed to to display the time count.
+"Stopwatch" application is designed to display the time count.
 Also, it is possible to stop the time, resume it and reset the value.

 ![](https://raw.githubusercontent.com/v-andrusenko/stopwatch-app/master/stopwatchGif.gif)